agabor/docs/_includes/parse-server/push-notifications.md

 });
 ```

-By doing this, after Parse Server decodes the push API request and runs the installation query, your `PushAdapter`'s `send(data, installations)` will be called and is responsible for sending the notifications.
+By doing this, after MSG Server decodes the push API request and runs the installation query, your `PushAdapter`'s `send(data, installations)` will be called and is responsible for sending the notifications.
 If you provide your custom `PushAdapter`, the default `ParsePushAdapter` will be ignored.

 ## Future Improvements